vazome/vazome.tech/content/index.md

 ---
 date created: 2025-06-04T22:12:56+04:00
-date modified: 2025-06-28T10:44:09+04:00
+date modified: 2025-06-28T23:19:34+04:00
 tags: [personal, concept, containers/docker]
 title: About this blog
 ---
 This is my personal Tech blog, here I share my articles, lecture notes and opinions.
+# About

 **How to navigate**:
 Click on tags like #concept or children tags #containers/docker.
 Backlinks or Graph to find similar or relevant materials.
+Here is a tag heatmap I built for easier navigation:

 ```tag-heatmap
 ```

-# About me
 ## Technical
 Career-vise I'm a DevOps engineer.
 My tech pseudonym is `vazome` - my last name, that is also my nickname in GitHub.